 The Chase Freedom Unlimited has been around for a few years now and is definitely one of the more popular credit cards within the Chase Ultimate Rewards family.
-With this card, you typically earn 1.5x points on every single purchase, however, they just changed up their welcome offer to really incentivize those who spend a decent amount on groceries.
-Their newly launched offer includes a $200 sign-up bonus after spending $500 on purchases in the first three months, plus 5% cash back (5x points) on grocery store purchases within the first year, capped at $12,000 spend.
+With this card, you typically earn 1.5 points on every single purchase, however, they just made some huge enhancements to the card which will allow you to earn even more points!
+Starting on Sept.
+15, 2020, you’ll earn:

-However, if you have a “premier” Chase Ultimate Reward card your points can go much further!
-If you have the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Preferred (or the no longer available Chase Ink Bold or Chase Ink Plus, you can transfer your points earned from the Chase Freedom Unlimited card to one of those “premier” cards and then transfer your points to a partner program.
-I personally get a minimum of 2 cents per point when redeeming points this way, which means the 1.5x points earned is like getting a 3% return on everyday purchases or 10% return at groceries.
+However, if you have a premier Chase Ultimate Reward card your points can go much further!
+If you have the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Ink Preferred, you can transfer your points earned from the Chase Freedom Unlimited card to one of those premier cards and then transfer your points to a partner program.

 Disclosure: This post contains affiliate links.
 As always, thank you for supporting Deals We Like and enjoy traveling on a deal!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.